Journey out of this world to World of WearableArt® Awards Show

 The creator of this incredible concept is Dame Suzie Moncrieff.
 In 1987 she wanted to promote a rural art gallery and came up with the idea of taking art off the walls and making it wearable.
 From its humble beginnings and an audience of just 200 locals, this international phenomenon began its journey in Nelson (where it has a museum that is open all year round) and now is staged in the country’s cultural capital.
 WOW is New Zealand’s single largest annual theatrical production and alongside the show, competition and museum has an international travelling exhibition showcasing award-winning garments to the rest of the world.

 In 2018, WOW celebrated its 30th anniversary, continuing to cement itself as a must-do activity on the New Zealand calendar.
 Each year the atmosphere and anticipation of WOW fills Wellington’s streets before the show even begins.
 An audience of around 60,000, many of which are visitors that descend on the capital over three weeks to watch the spectacle of art, lighting, music, dance and technology.

 “A fabulous event that is equal parts couture, choreography and craziness."
 Time Magazine

 The garments in the show are chosen from the annual WOW Awards competition, which attracts over 300 designers from all corners of the globe.
-A range of highly coveted awards can be won, including prize money, internships and residencies at the internationally renowned Cirque du Soleil in Montreal, New Zealand’s very own iconic Weta Workshop in Wellington and, new for 2019, is The Residency Award in Los Angeles.
+A range of highly coveted awards can be won, including prize money, internships and residencies at the internationally renowned Cirque du Soleil in Montreal, New Zealand’s very own iconic Weta Workshop in Wellington and, new for 2019, was The Residency Award in Los Angeles.

 The Great Journeys of New Zealand, proud partner of World of WearableArt

-The Great Journeys of New Zealand is proud to acknowledge that in 2019 we are supporting World of WearableArt as a major partner.
+The Great Journeys of New Zealand are proud to support World of WearableArt as a major partner.

 If there’s one thing World of WearableArt and The Great Journeys of New Zealand truly have in common, it’s that we both put the worlds best on show.